-Alternatively, she might choose a den site under a fallen tree trunk, under a shed or even inside an abandoned building, and may have several dens, providing “safe houses,” in the event of a threat.
-(It’s this kind of cunning that makes them a challenge for hunters and trappers.)
+Alternatively, she might choose a den site under a fallen tree trunk, under a shed, or even inside an abandoned building, and may have several dens, providing “safe houses” in the event of a threat.
+(This kind of cunning makes them a challenge for hunters and trappers.)
 She may use the same natal den year after year.

-The kits weigh only about 4 ounces (113 g) at birth, their eyes are closed, ears folded and they’re toothless.
-Like a newborn puppy, they already have a coat of hair; it’s charcoal-gray or even black, with a white-tipped tail.
-In about 13 days or so, their eyes and ears open and their teeth start growing in.
+The kits weigh only about 4 ounces (113 g) at birth; their eyes are closed, ears folded, and they’re toothless.
+But, like a newborn puppy, they already have a coat of charcoal-gray or even black hair, with a white-tipped tail.
+In about 13 days, their eyes and ears open, and their teeth start to grow.
 Their eyes are blue at first but change to amber at 4 to 5 weeks.
 Within a month, their hair begins to turn red.

-At seven or eight weeks the parents begin taking the kits on short hunting excursions.
+At seven or eight weeks, the parents begin taking the kits on short hunting excursions.
 As their skill grows and they find and catch more of their own food, their mother starts weaning them.
-She stops them completely at about three months.
-If their mother dies before they’re able to fend for themselves, their father will continue to care for them.
+Finally, at three months, they’re fully weaned.
+If their mother dies before the kits can fend for themselves, their father will continue to care for them.

-The kits, curious, frolicsome and energetic, behave much like puppies: They wrestle and tumble over each other, tug and run and chase.
+The curious, playful, and energetic kits behave much like puppies: They wrestle and tumble over each other, tug and run and chase.
 They gnaw on twigs, taste leaves, dig up grubs, and torment and chew on bugs.
-Their parents may leave “toys,” like bones and other objects with which to play.
+Their parents may leave “toys,” like bones and other objects, for them to play with.
 The kits also play-fight and work on their pouncing skills.
 Both parents are attentive and protective and often play with their offspring.

 At first, all hunt as a family, but they don’t take down their prey in a pack, as wolves will do.
-Each stalks and kills its own.
+Instead, they each stalk and kill their own.
 The offspring are fully grown at about 10 months.
-They stay together as a family until fall when the male kits go off to establish a territory of their own.
+They stay together as a family until fall, when the male kits go off to establish a territory of their own.
 Females leave a few weeks later.

 Kits living in urban areas are less likely to disperse than those in rural areas.
 (This may be related to more plentiful food in the city.)
-Some males stay in their parent’s territory, but not as part of the family group.
-Females may sometimes remain with their mother for a year or more and serve as “helpers” with the next year’s litter.
-Red Foxes are often mates for life, but in the fall the male goes his own way until the next mating season.
-The parents may cross paths from time to time, but, otherwise, take a break from each other.
+Some males stay in their parent’s territory but not as part of the family group.
+Females may sometimes remain with their mother for a year or more and serve as “helpers” with the following year’s litter.
+Red Foxes often mate for life, although the male goes his own way in the fall until the next mating season.
+The parents may cross paths from time to time but, otherwise, take a break from each other.

-Red Foxes are considered to be carnivores, but in reality, their diet includes plant foods, making them more like omnivores, Their diet includes rodents, rabbits, grasshoppers, beetles, crickets, birds and eggs, amphibians, reptiles, fish, earthworms, and caterpillars.
-Their hearing is so keen they can detect small animals digging underground.
-If they’re hungry, they dig them up, just as the fox shown below is about to do.
+Red Foxes are considered carnivores, but in reality, their diet includes plant foods, making them more like omnivores.
+Their diet includes rodents, rabbits, grasshoppers, beetles, crickets, birds and eggs, amphibians, reptiles, fish, earthworms, and caterpillars.
+With their keen hearing, if they detect small animals digging underground, they dig them up, just as the fox shown below is about to do.

-In the city they’ve learned to search for fruit, berries, worms, greens, whatever is in a garbage can, leftover dog food, and even carrion.
-They’ll eat pretty much anything that’s edible.
-But only a bit at one time; they have a small stomach and eat portions totaling about one to two pounds of food a day.
+Living in the city, they’ve learned to search for fruit, berries, greens, whatever is in a garbage can, leftover dog food, and even carrion.
+They’ll eat pretty much anything edible—but only a bit at one time; they have a small stomach and eat portions totaling about 1–2 pounds (0.5-0.9 kg) of food a day.
 They’re smart about how they gather food, too–take a look at this: Video of Red Fox building a sandwich!

 The foxes share a trait in common with squirrels: They bury extra food.
-When they get lucky and catch more than they can eat at one sitting, they cache it.
-Using their front claws, they dig a hole and bury it.
-Your dog probably does the domestic version of this by hiding bones or rawhide chews behind potted plants or between sofa cushions.
-Foxes may have small caches scattered in several places in their territory.
+When they get lucky and catch more than they can eat in one sitting, they cache it by digging a hole and burying it.
+They may have small caches scattered in several places in their territory.
+They also mark it to announce its owner.
 Sometimes they dig up a cache to make sure it’s still there, then re-bury it.
-They also mark it to announce its owner.
+(Your dog probably does the domestic version of this by hiding bones or rawhide chews behind potted plants or between sofa cushions.)

 Red Foxes are found wherever there are suitable prey and sufficient cover.
-They use a variety of habitats, including deserts, tundra, woodlands, meadows, and pastures.
-But, they refer a mix of open areas and forest, where they use the edge (transition zone) between these two areas for hunting.
+They’re found in various habitats, including deserts, tundra, woodlands, meadows, and pastures.
+Their preference, though, is a mix of open areas and forest, where they use the edge (transition zone) between these two areas for hunting.
 Where there’s suitable habitat, three or four foxes may share a square mile.
-Rural Red Foxes are known to move into cities to avoid competition for food and being prey for large predators, such as Coyotes.
+Rural Red Foxes are known to move into cities to avoid competition for food and to stay safe from predators, such as Coyotes.

-Those that live to adulthood survive an average of five years.
+Those that live to adulthood live an average of five years.
 A 2007 study in Illinois of urban Red Foxes showed that 31 percent were killed by vehicles, and periodic outbreaks of sarcoptic mange killed about 45 percent.
 Out in the country, mange isn’t a significant problem, but predators are.
-In captivity, Red Foxes can live up to 15 years.
+In captivity, Red Foxes can live 15 years.

 Foxes and rabies

-It’s commonly thought that a fox seen out in daytime must be rabid.
+It’s commonly thought that a fox seen in the daytime must be rabid.
 That’s incorrect.
-Foxes may go out in the daytime to play, find food or just bask in the sun.
-Although they’re among the animals that can contract rabies, it isn’t common.
-According to the most recent Rabies Surveillance Report (2015) by the US Centers for Disease Control, across the entire country, there were 325 rabid foxes reported.
+Foxes may go out during the day to play, find food, or bask in the sun.
+It isn’t common for them to have rabies.
+According to the most recent Rabies Surveillance Report (2020) by the U.S. Centers for Disease Control and Prevention, across the entire country, there were 361 rabid foxes reported.
 More than half the states had no occurrences at all.